bilgelm/temporalimage/README.md

 Clone this repository to your machine, then type in terminal:
 `pip install -e PATH_TO/temporalimage`

+If you'd like to have wrappers for integration with `nipype`, use the `nipype`
+extra:
+`pip install -e PATH_TO/temporalimage[nipype]`

 ## To-do:
 - [x] Implement sif support: `_sifread_frameTiming` and `_sifwrite_frameTiming`
-- [ ] Additional tests to increase code coverage
+- [ ] Additional tests to increase code coverage to 80%
 - [ ] :question: Incorporate unit handling with a package like `pint` :beer:, `units`, `numericalunits`, or `astropy.units`
 - [x] `nipype` integration